ppt000/mqtt_gateways/docs/source/installation.rst

 The easiest way to install this project is by cloning the whole repository into a directory named ``mqtt_gateways``.
+The only non-standard dependency is the **paho.mqtt** library.
+Please install it if you do not have it already in your environment.

 The directory structure of the relevant files should look like this:

 .. code-block:: none

 	mqtt_gateways/   (root)
+	|
 	\- mqtt_gateways/   (package)
+	   |
 	   +- __init__.py
 	   |
 	   +- gateway/